bal2ag/kadabra/docs/collecting.rst

 Common units are found in :class:`~kadabra.Units`.

-Timers can only be set; if you call :meth:`~kadabra.client.Collector.set_timer` with an existing key, the timer will be overwritten with the new value.
+Timers can only be set; if you call :meth:`~kadabra.client.MetricsCollector.set_timer` with an existing key, the timer will be overwritten with the new value.

 Metadata
 --------